Elkfest: A Weekend-Long Celebration

 SATURDAY, MAY 20

-- 7 a.m.-1 p.m.
+- 8 a.m.-2 p.m.
 Food court provided by Jackson Youth Baseball

 - 10 a.m.-1 p.m.: World Famous Jackson Hole Boy Scout Elk Antler Auction

-SATURDAY, MAY 21-MONDAY, MAY 30 Mountain Man Rendezvous and Traders Row
+FRIDAY, MAY 19-MONDAY, MAY 27: Mountain Man Rendezvous and Traders Row

 - 9 a.m.-5 p.m. daily: Experience history with a modern twist!
 Held on the Teton County Fairgrounds, Traders Row will feature refreshments and hand-crafted goods along with interactive competitions featuring bow and arrow, hawk and knife competition and Atlatl.
 The Mountain Man Rendezvous traditionally begins ElkFest weekend and continues through Old West Days.

-SUNDAY, MAY 21 Noon: Jackson Hole High Noon Chili Cook-Off
+SUNDAY, MAY 21 at Noon: Jackson Hole High Noon Chili Cook-Off

-- Join the Jackson Hole Chamber of Commerce and the Howdy Pardners ambassadors in celebrating chili cuisine.
+- Join the Jackson Hole Chamber of Commerce in celebrating chili cuisine.
 Teams compete to deliver the best tastes of chili in the West.
 Professional and amateur teams will take pride to serve you up some of the best chili to wind down the ElkFest weekend.
+Purchase a $20 all-you-can-sample spoon to try all the chili you want, grab a beer to wash it down (21+), and vote for your fave!

 Fun Elk Antlers Fact